Webinar

 In the US today, there are nearly 800,000 registered sex offenders.
 As part of the registration process, each sex offender is required to report their physical address to a local police department (the exact process varies from state to state).
 This is intended to empower the public to be able to identify where these offenders live and if one of them lives near you.
 Having this information, you are supposed to be able to better protect your loved ones and yourself.

 But what if the information that the sex offender gives the police isn't accurate?
-Surely someone is verifying that information is accurate.
+Surely, someone is verifying that the information is accurate.

 Testing the registries